 The following advice makes it clear as to which is being referred to, it is very important not to confuse the two.

 However, provided the concrete is able first to reach a strength of about 2 N/mm2, it is likely to resist this disruptive expansion.
-For most mixes this strength is achieved within 48 hours if the concrete is kept at or above 5ºC.
+For most concretes this strength is achieved within 48 hours if the concrete is kept at or above 5ºC.
 However, even after the concrete has reached 2 N/mm2 low temperatures will slow down the strength development.

 The aim therefore, during cold weather, must be to keep the concrete warm (above 5ºC) for the first 48 hours and then ensure that the strength is permitted to develop, albeit at a lower rate.